 Sterilization is a process that destroys or eliminates all forms of microbial life and is carried out in healthcare facilities by physical or chemical methods.
 Sterile and non-sterile are absolute concepts-black and white with no gray.
-If a sterile item is touched by anything non-sterile, the formerly sterile item is no longer sterile.
+If a sterile item is touched by anything non-sterile, the formerly sterile item is no longer sterile (Rutala et al., 2008).